Roy Douglas: 1940s

 Douglas helped other film composers, often uncredited, assisting with the score for Noël Coward's In Which We Serve, and orchestrating scores by Richard Addinsell, including the Warsaw Concerto in Dangerous Moonlight.
 He and Addinsell also collaborated on Gaslight and The Day Will Dawn.
 According to Douglas's obituary in The Daily Telegraph he orchestrated all Addinsell's music for eight BBC radio programmes and twenty-four films.
 The LSO played many composers' scores for films during the Second World War, and Douglas came to work with Alan Rawsthorne, John Ireland and, most importantly for his later activities, William Walton.

 Douglas first worked with Walton in 1940, when the latter was revising the score of his 1939 Violin Concerto after the orchestral parts were found to be full of errors.
-Douglas and the violinist Henry Holst worked on the score with the composer between August and October.
-Walton's biographer Michael Kennedy writes that over the next thirty-two years Douglas helped to prepare almost all Walton’s works for performance and publication:
+Douglas and violinist Henry Holst worked on the score with the composer between August and October.
+Walton's biographer Michael Kennedy writes that over the next thirty-two years, Douglas helped prepare almost all of Walton’s works for performance and publication:

-When orchestrating these bars of Walton's film scores, Douglas based his work on the composer's outline sketches, following specific instructions or in Walton's style.
+When orchestrating these bars of Walton's film scores, Douglas based his work on the composer's outline sketches, following specific instructions or orchestrating in Walton's style.
 The Walton film scores on which Douglas worked included those for Gabriel Pascal's film of Bernard Shaw's Major Barbara (1941), The Next of Kin, (1942), Went the Day Well?
-(1942), Leslie Howard's The First of the Few (1942) and Laurence Olivier's Henry V (1944), for the last of which he played the harpsichord on the soundtrack.
-He assisted Walton with the orchestration of the score for the radio play Christopher Columbus (1942) and for the live theatre, he and Ernest Irving helped Walton complete the ballet The Quest for its premiere performance in 1943, Walton was invited to compose the score for The Bells Go Down, but declined and secured the commission for Douglas to write the music.
+(1942), Leslie Howard's The First of the Few (1942), and Laurence Olivier's Henry V (1944), on which he played the harpsichord on the soundtrack.
+He assisted Walton with the orchestration of the score for the radio play Christopher Columbus (1942).
+For the live theatre, he and Ernest Irving helped Walton complete the ballet The Quest for its premiere performance in 1943.
+Walton was invited to compose the score for The Bells Go Down but declined; however, he secured the commission for Douglas to write the music.
 Douglas also gave Walton some lessons in conducting, and deputised for him as conductor at one recording session for the Henry V music.